 Getting a roof over your head is one of the key concerns when moving abroad.
 Renting or purchasing a property can pose a serious challenge, though.
 The housing market in Brno (and in the whole of the CR) is in a state of high demand and low offers, which is constantly pushing the prices up.

 The price range for a one-bedroom apartment is between 10.000-20.000 CZK (plus utilities 3.000-8.000).

-Rules and customs can differ widely from country to country – the system here in the Czech Republic may involve a few features which you are not familiar with.
-However in general, the real estate scene is not overly complicated, and many regulations and restrictions have been eased in recent years.
+Rules and customs can differ widely from country to country – the system here in the CR may involve a few features which you’re not familiar with.
+However in general, the real estate scene isn’t overly complicated, and many regulations and restrictions have been eased in recent years.

 Searching for accommodation

 Most foreigners – at least when they first arrive here – opt for renting a flat or a house.
 You can search for your new accommodation through real estate agencies’ websites, online database servers that offer accommodation with real estate agencies, but also without, or you can rent an accommodation directly from the owner.
 If you’re renting from the owner without a real estate agent as a mediator, you won’t pay commission to the agency, but you won’t have anyone checking the legal accuracy of the lease.
 Before signing, send it to us and we will have a look at it.
 Or at least you understand well what you are getting into, here are ten things to consider (courtesy to Foreigners.cz) before signing the contract.

 It’s best to deal with a reputable agency.
 Of course, property owners certainly can and do offer their own flats and houses to rent, but be very careful: you may run into problems, particularly when it comes to obtaining proof of accommodation (needed for official purposes such as a visa).
 Good agencies will make sure that the person leasing the flat is legally entitled to do so, and that the lease contract contains all the necessary and standard provisions.